AndroSensor! The absolute all-in-one diagnostic tool for AndroidTM!

 - If your device supports it, next to the sensor's name, you will see how much power the sensor consumes per hour in mA.

-*** If you like this app, please consider purchasing the donate key from Handster.
+*** If you like this app, please consider purchasing the donate key from Google Play Store.
 No extra functionalities, just no ads and a bit of support for me to continue producing better apps for android! ***

 2.Features